AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

         1. Authentication Header - **Authorization Bearer**
         1. Resource - e.g `https://msdynamicsserver.api.crm3.dynamics.com`

-    1. Click “Connect to OAuth”.
+    1. Click "Connect to OAuth".

-1. After successful authentication, click “Save & Close” to complete the integration.
+1. After successful authentication, click "Save & Close" to complete the integration.

 #### MS Dynamics cloud configuration settings {#dynamicsconfig}

 The steps detailed in this section are included to help you locate the Client Id, Client Secret and details from your MS Dynamics Cloud instance.

 1. Navigate to [https://portal.azure.com/](https://portal.azure.com/) and login.
-1. From the left hand menu select “All Services”.
+1. From the left hand menu select "All Services".
-1. Search for or navigate to “App Registration”.
+1. Search for or navigate to "App Registration".
 1. Create, or select an existing application registration.
 1. Copy the **Application ID** to be used as the OAuth **Client Id** in the AEM cloud configuration
-1. Click on “Settings” or “Manifest” to configure the **Reply URLs.**
+1. Click on "Settings" or "Manifest" to configure the **Reply URLs.**

     1. This URL must match the URL used to access your AEM server when configuring the OData service.

-1. From the Setting view, click “Keys” to view create new key (this is used as the Client Secret in AEM ).
+1. From the Setting view, click "Keys" to view create new key (this is used as the Client Secret in AEM ).

     1. Make sure to keep a copy of the key as you will not be able to view it later in Azure or AEM.

 1. To locate the Resource URL/Service Root URL, navigate to the MS Dynamics instance dashboard.
-1. In the top navigation bar, click “Sales” or your own instance type and “Select Settings”.
+1. In the top navigation bar, click "Sales" or your own instance type and "Select Settings".
-1. Click on “Customizations” and “Developer Resources” near the bottom right.
+1. Click on "Customizations" and "Developer Resources" near the bottom right.
 1. There you’ll find the Service Root URL: e.g

    *`https://msdynamicsserver.api.crm3.dynamics.com/api/data/v9.1/`